 Tags can be assigned limit values.
 If an alarm window has been configured, a system alarm is automatically output to indicate any violation of set limits of the input value, for example, 80 exceeds the set limit value of 78.
 The value entered is rejected.
-The original value is displayed again.
+To view the original value, press